sg-crest A Singapore Government Agency Website

 You may make the following requests:

-• (If you need more time to file) File a Letter Requesting for Extension of Time through eLitigation and request for the hearing to be postponed.
+• (If you need more time to file) File a Request for Extension of Time and Re-fixing through eLitigation and request for more time to file the documents and for the hearing to be postponed.
 Explain your reasons and include supporting documents with your request, for the court's consideration.

 • (If you need to change the court date) File a Request for Re-Fixing/Vacation of Hearing Dates through eLitigation at least 3 days before the scheduled hearing date.